AmadeusITGroup/kassette/kassette.imock.defaultlocalpath.md

 ## IMock.defaultLocalPath property

-The default local path — relative to `mocksFolder` — of the mock computed from input request
+The default local path of the mock, relative to [mocksFolder](./kassette.imock.mocksfolder.md)<!-- -->.
+It uses the URL pathname to build an equivalent folders hierarchy, and appends the HTTP method as a leaf folder.

 <b>Signature:</b>